Innovative companies are creating solutions to address pressures on scarce natural resources and the need for greenhouse gas emission reduction.

-What is CleanTech?
+What is Clean Tech?

-Clean technology, commonly referred to as CleanTech, was first introduced in the late 1990’s1 and refers to companies who seek to have a positive environmental impact, by developing new technology across areas such as energy efficiency, smart grids, clean energy and sustainable resources.
+Clean technology (‘Clean Tech’), refers to companies who seek to have a positive environmental impact, by developing new technology across areas such as energy efficiency, smart grids, clean energy and sustainable resources.

-Each day, more than 200,000 additional people populate the planet2, further challenging how far natural resources must stretch to sustain human life, and CleanTech is creating genuine solutions to help address these challenges.
-This need for change is driving the global CleanTech market and this market is anticipated to reach US$3 trillion by 20253, up from US$601bn in 2014.
+Each day, more than 200,000 additional people populate the planet, further challenging how far natural resources must stretch to sustain human life.
+Clean Tech companies strive to create genuine solutions to help address these challenges.

 The world is changing, and we have identified three reasons why we believe now is the time for the Clean Economy:

-These three combined are encouraging governments and companies to reassess their policies and start to implement meaningful change and invest in the circular economy and new CleanTech.
+These three combined are encouraging governments and companies to reassess their policies and start to implement meaningful change and invest in the circular economy and new Clean Tech.

-Just 9% of retail transaction are made online today, which will likely grow as smartphone adoption rises globally*
+Only 13% of global retail sales are transacted online, which will likely increase as smartphone adoption rises globally*

 Ageing and Lifestyle